-If your apartment or condominium complex has a rear-load dumpster pick up for trash, you will not be able to use your regular trash hauler for recycling.
-Large waste hauling companies do not have the equipment to do rear-load recycling and are only able to service front-load dumpsters.
-If you're not sure if you have a rear-load or front-load dumpster, contact your hauler to inquire.
+If your apartment or condominium complex has a rear-load dumpster pick up for trash, you may be able use your regular trash hauler for recycling.
+Some waste hauling companies have the equipment to handle rear-load recycling but most are only able to service front-load dumpsters.
+If you're not sure if your residence has a rear-load or front-load dumpster, contact your hauler to inquire.
 It may also be stated on your hauling invoice.